MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 ```

 ### CommonParameters
 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see [about_CommonParameters](./About/about_CommonParameters.md).
+For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).

-## Inputs
+## INPUTS

 ### System.Management.Automation.PSObject

 You can pipe any object to this cmdlet.

-## Outputs
+## OUTPUTS

 ### System.Management.Automation.PSObject

 This cmdlet returns objects that are determined by the input.

-## Notes
+## NOTES

 - The `ForEach-Object` cmdlet works much like the **Foreach** statement, except that you cannot pipe input to a **Foreach** statement.
 For more information about the **Foreach** statement, see [about_Foreach](./About/about_Foreach.md) in the Microsoft TechNet library.
 - Starting in Windows PowerShell 4.0, `Where` and `ForEach` methods were added for use with collections.
   - You can read more about these new methods here [about_arrays](./About/about_Arrays.md)

-## Related Links
+## RELATED LINKS

 [Compare-Object](../Microsoft.PowerShell.Utility/Compare-Object.md)